 5 Ways to Support Yourself

-U.S. Surgeon General Dr. Vivek Murthy recently released Parents Under Pressure: The U.S. Surgeon General Advisory on the Mental Health and Well-Being of Parents.
-The report is a reminder that now, more than ever as parents and caregivers, it’s important to also take care of ourselves.
+In 2024, U.S. Surgeon General Dr. Vivek Murthy released Parents Under Pressure: The U.S. Surgeon General Advisory on the Mental Health and Well-Being of Parents.
+The report is a reminder that now, more than ever, as parents and caregivers, it’s important to also take care of ourselves.
 Here are few tips:

-- Make a plan for your own “extracurricular activities” — walking, pickleball, taking a Zumba class, working out at the gym, joining a book club, and other engaging activities.
+- Make a plan for your own extracurricular activities, like gardening, walking, pickleball, taking a Zumba class, joining a book club, doing something creative, and more.
+Parents and caregivers need hobbies too.

 Questions to Consider

-- What additional support do you and your student need?
+- What additional support do you and your student need this academic year?

 Additional Resources